zuplo/docs/docs/overview/index.md

 ## Add API-Key Authentication to any API

-We [recommend API key authentication](/blog/2022/05/03/you-should-be-using-api-keys/) in most API sharing scenarios, but there’s a lot to implement to use API keys successfully.
+We [recommend API key authentication](/blog/2022/05/03/you-should-be-using-api-keys/) in most API-sharing scenarios, but there’s a lot to implement to use API keys successfully.
 Let us take away all the pain.
 Follow [this guide](../quickstarts/add-api-key-auth.md) to get it working in less than 5 minutes. **[Open Quickstart ➡️](../quickstarts/add-api-key-auth.md)**

 ## API Request Validation with JSON Schema